CrossyChainsaw/Portfolio/README.md

 ## Code Tools used too late
 So I have to use all kinds of tools that help improve my code, for exmaple the CI pipeline and code analysis.
 Instead of using these tools to improve my code.
 I added them in the end of the semester showing the teachers I can use them.

+## Wednesday
+I usually did nothing on wednesday.
+This was because me and my mom watched a series that always dropped at Tuesday 23:30.
+The episode usually lasted like 150 minutes. so I would always sleep way too late.
+Since I still wanted to sleep properly I woke up pretty late.
+This made me tired the entire day.
+And then I did nothing the entire day.
+This is how every wednesday went.
+This was very unprofessional behaviour of me.

+# Epilogue
+In the end it was an ok semester.
+I've had semesters that were more fun.
+Everything this semester just went vague or unstructured.
+I didn't necissarily reached/learned cool things, neither did I make cool things.
+Let's hope I don't have to do it all over again.

+Kaan Gögcay